maykinmedia/notifications-api-common/README.rst

 * Python 3.7 or above
 * setuptools 30.3.0 or above
 * Django 3.2 or newer
-* Celery setup with one worker deployed
+* Celery 5.0 or newer setup with one worker deployed

 Install